hikeventures/hikeventures.github.io/_posts/events/2018-06-25-Katadyn-Gravity-BeFree.markdown

 For sure we are now at the booth of the Katadyn group and we have our 360 degrees outdoor kitchen here.

-So we have Optimus stoves for cooking systems, Katadyn water filtration systems like this new filter, our BeFree gravity water filtration system.
+So we have Optimus stoves for cooking systems, Katadyn water filtration systems like this new filter, our <a href="https://amzn.to/2MooPT1" rel="nofollow">BeFree gravity water filtration system</a>.

 It has a capacity of 3 liters and it runs with a hollow fiber.